-WALK IN DOWNTOWN DENVER – THE ULTIMATE GUIDE 2022-2023
+WALK IN DOWNTOWN DENVER – Free Guide

 Denver, the state capital of Colorado in the United States, is known as the Mile High City because it rises to a height of 5,280 feet (1,609 m) at one point.
 Exactly one mile above sea level, according to this measurement.
 Denver’s elevation is precisely one mile high at a point that is marked by a round brass plate that is placed in one of the steps leading up to the Western entrance of the Colorado State Capitol building.